kris-ellery/Kanso/README.md

 # [Kanso - Semantic Flat Buttons](http://www.kolszewski.com/kanso)
-Set of semantic flat buttons written in LESS and HTML.
+Set of semantic flat buttons written in LESS CSS preprocessor and HTML.

 Kanso (簡素), in Japanese aesthetics, means simplicity or elimination of clutter.
 Things are expressed in a plain, simple, natural manner.
 Reminds us to think not in terms of decoration but in terms of clarity, a kind of clarity that may be achieved through omission or exclusion of the non-essential.

 [Live demo](http://www.kolszewski.com/kanso)

+Support: IE8+ and modern browsers

 ## Usage
 **Anchor buttons**